 The Fabric Covered Storage Box

-And then, in December, I found myself in Ikea of all places.
-Honestly, I haven’t been in an Ikea in years!
+And then, in December, I found myself at Ikea of all places.
+Honestly, I haven’t been to an Ikea in years!
 (I’m always worried about getting lost in there and not being able to find my way out.
 Also, impulse shopping.)
 I went there for a very specific thing: a rod for hanging pots and pans in the kitchen.
 And I actually left without buying anything else!
 But during the excursion, I found myself scanning all of the furniture and storage departments for a container to store blankets in our living room.

 I had been looking for the perfect blanket storage bin for many months since we like to have lots of blankets handy for getting cozy while watching Game of Thrones, or whatever show we’re binging on at the moment.
 About to give up and leave Ikea, I spotted an empty cardboard box of what looked like the exact right size, and once again, I thought, “Why am I assuming I have to buy something when I can just cover this box with fabric and make it myself?”
 So I asked a clerk if I could have it, and she said, “Sure!”